 First, take responsibility for your own actions, even if you only do it internally.
 Of course, it's better to share your feelings, but at least examine the possibility that your spouse may be right about your crazy habit or your substance abuse.

 Fight fair.
 This means no below-the-belt shots.
 It means stopping to take a breath and to listen.
 Try to understand where your spouse is coming from and don't put words in his mouth.
-You may think you know why he does what he does, but until he tells you what he thinks, you're just guessing.
+You may think you know why they do what they do, but until they tell you what they thinks, you're just guessing.

 Remember that compromise doesn't necessarily mean you're giving in.
 It should mean that you both take something affirmative away from the issue.
 Pick your fights.
 Is the subject you're at odds over really worth all the damage it could cause to your marriage?
 Above all, don't fight to win.
 Fight for your marriage.